-- Once the local anesthetic has taken effect, your doctor will insert a sheath, or introducer, into the blood vessel.
+- Once the local anesthetic has taken effect, your provider will insert a sheath (introducer) into the blood vessel.
 This is a plastic tube through which the catheter will be inserted into the blood vessel and advanced into the heart.

-- Your doctor will insert the valvuloplasty catheter through the sheath into the blood vessel and to the heart.
+- Your provider will insert the valvuloplasty catheter through the sheath into the blood vessel and to the heart.

-- Tell the doctor if you feel any breathing difficulties, sweating, numbness, itching, chills, nausea or vomiting, or heart palpitations.
+- Tell your provider if you have any difficulty breathing, sweating, numbness, itching, chills, nausea or vomiting, or heart palpitations.

-- The doctor will watch the contrast dye injection on a monitor.
-He or she may ask you to take a deep breath and hold it for a few seconds.
-Your doctor may have to use a temporary pacemaker to make your heart beat faster and lower your blood pressure if the valvuloplasty procedure is being done on the aortic valve.
+- The provider will watch the contrast dye injection on a monitor.
+They may ask you to take a deep breath and hold it for a few seconds.
+If the valvuloplasty procedure is being done on the aortic valve, your provider may use a temporary pacemaker to make your heart beat faster and lower your blood pressure.
 You can feel dizzy and confused after the pacemaker has been turned on and off.

-- Once the balloon is in place and has been inflated, you may notice some dizziness or even brief chest discomfort.
-This should subside when the balloon is deflated.
-However, if you notice any severe discomfort or pain, such as chest pain, neck or jaw pain, back pain, arm pain, shortness of breath, or breathing difficulty, tell your doctor.
+- Once the balloon is in place and has been inflated, you may notice some dizziness or brief chest discomfort.
+This should decrease or go away when the balloon is deflated.
+But tell your provider if you have any severe discomfort or pain, such as chest pain, neck or jaw pain, back pain, arm pain, shortness of breath, or breathing difficulty.

-- Your doctor may inflate and deflate the balloon several times to open the valve.
+- Your provider may inflate and deflate the balloon several times to open the valve.

-- Once the valve is opened sufficiently, your doctor will remove the catheter.
-He or she may close the catheter insertion site with a closure device that uses collagen to seal the opening in the artery, by the use of sutures, or by applying manual pressure over the area to keep the blood vessel from bleeding.
-Your doctor will determine which method is appropriate for your condition.
+- Once the valve is opened sufficiently, your provider will remove the catheter.
+They may close the catheter insertion site with a closure device that uses collagen to seal the opening in the artery, by the use of sutures, or by applying manual pressure over the area to keep the blood vessel from bleeding.
+Your provider will decide which method is appropriate for your condition.

-- If your doctor uses a closure device, he or she will apply a sterile dressing to the site.
-If manual pressure is used, the doctor (or an assistant) will hold pressure on the insertion site so that a clot will form.
+- If your provider uses a closure device, they'll apply a sterile dressing to the site.
+If manual pressure is used, the provider or an assistant will hold pressure on the insertion site so that a clot will form.
 Once the bleeding has stopped, a very tight bandage will be placed on the site.

-- Your doctor may decide not to remove the sheath, or introducer, from the insertion site for about 4 to 6 hours.
+- Your provider may decide not to remove the introducer from the insertion site for about 4 to 6 hours.
 This allows the effects of blood-thinning medicine to wear off.
-You will need to lie flat during this time.
+You'll need to lie flat during this time.
 If you become uncomfortable in this position, your nurse may give you medicine to make you more comfortable.
-Your doctor might also give a reversal medicine for the blood thinner to reduce the risk of bleeding and allow for the sheath to be removed from the artery site.
+Your provider might also give a reversal medicine for the blood thinner to reduce the risk of bleeding and allow for the sheath to be removed from the artery site.

-- Next, you will be taken to the recovery area.
-NOTE: If the insertion was in the groin, you will not be allowed to bend your leg for several hours.
+- Next, you'll be taken to the recovery area.
+NOTE: If the insertion was in the groin, you won't be allowed to bend your leg for several hours.
 To help you remember to keep your leg straight, the knee of the affected leg may be covered with a sheet and the ends tucked under the mattress on both sides of the bed to form a type of loose restraint.